-B1.8-1 In all zones, all earthworks\, other than for critical infrastructure\ must comply with the following limits:
+B1.8-1 In all zones, all earthworks, other than for critical infrastructuremust comply with the following limits:

-Zone Maximum Maximum Change in Minimum Minimum Setback Volume per Vertical Setback from from Wetland as Site per Height/Depth Boundaries identified under Year between existing Schedule E of the and finished ground Horizons Regional

-level Council One Plan

-Rural (excluding ONFL) No maximum limit No maximum change No minimum setback 10m

-Rural (inside an ONFL) 1000m No maximum change No minimum setback 10m

-Rural Living 1000m 1.5m 3m 10m

-Residential 500m 1m 3m 10m
+Zone Maximum Volume per Site per Year Minimum Setback from Boundaries Minimum Setback from Wetland as identified under Schedule E of the Horizons Regional Council One Plan Rural (excluding ONFL) No maximum limit No maximum change No minimum setback 10m Rural (inside an ONFL) 1000m 3 No maximum change No minimum setback 10m Rural Living 1000m 3 1.5m 3m 10m Residential 500m 3 1m 3m 10m

-Commercial and Education 500m 1m 3m 10m

-Industrial 1000m 1.5m 3m 10m
+Commercial and Education 500m 3 1m 3m 10m Industrial 1000m 3 1.5m 3m 10m

-- B1.8-2 The maintenance and repair of existing tracks\ is exempt from the maximum volume rule for earthworks in the rural zone. - B1.8-3 The above requirements do not apply to the Bridge Street (Bulls) Comprehensive Development Area\ - B1.8-4 The above requirements do not apply to quarrying, which requires earthworks volumes to be assessed prior to the activity commencing. - B1.8-5 The above requirements do not apply to the removal and/or replacement of underground fuel storage systems where the work is undertaken in compliance with the National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health. - B1.8-6 Earthworks must not cause an increase in the depth, frequency or severity to neighbouring properties, except where those earthworks are undertaken by the Regional Council or Rangitikei District Council in relation to flood control works. - B1.8-7 In the event of an archaeological site being discovered or disturbed, all work must cease immediately, and the site must be reported to the Council and the-Heritage NEW Zealand NEW Zealand Historic Places Trust In the event that human remains/ko iwi are discovered or disturbed, the site must be reported to the Council, Heritage New Zealand Trust, local iwi and the New Zealand Police.
+- B1.8-2 The maintenance and repair of existing tracks is exempt from the maximum volume rule for earthworks in the rural zone. - B1.8-3 The above requirements do not apply to the Bridge Street (Bulls) Comprehensive Development Area - B1.8-4 The above requirements do not apply to quarrying, which requires earthworks volumes to be assessed prior to the activity commencing. - B1.8-5 The above requirements do not apply to the removal and/or replacement of underground fuel storage systems where the work is undertaken in compliance with the National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health. - B1.8-6 Earthworks must not cause an increase in the depth, frequency or severity to neighbouring properties, except where those earthworks are undertaken by the Regional Council or Rangitikei District Council in relation to flood control works. - B1.8-7 In the event of an archaeological site being discovered or disturbed, all work must cease immediately, and the site must be reported to the Council and the Heritage New Zealand NZ Historic Places Trust.
+In the event that human remains/ko iwi are discovered or disturbed, the site must be reported to the Council, Heritage New Zealand the New Zealand Historic Places Trust, local iwi and the New Zealand Police.

 Note: It is possible that archaeological sites may be affected by earthworks activity.
-If work is proposed to be undertaken on a suspected archaeological site, Heritage New Zealand the New Zealand Historic Places Trust must be contacted as the work will be subject to a consenting process under the Historic Places Act 1993.
+If work is proposed to be undertaken on a suspected archaeological site, Heritage New Zealand the New Zealand Historic Places Trust must be contacted as the work will be subject to a consenting process under the Heritage New Zealand Pouhere Taonga Act 2014 Historic Places Act 1993.
 Any earthworks activity that may modify, damage or destroy any archaeological site(s), must have obtained permission from Heritage New Zealand the New Zealand Historic Places Trust prior to work commencing.
-The Historic Places Act (1993) contains penalties for unauthorised site damage.
+The Historic Places Act (1993) Heritage New Zealand Pouhere Taonga Act 2014 contains penalties for unauthorised site damage.